 Think “less is more.”
 In other words, keep it short.
 We reserve the right to edit items for length if they are more than about 500-600 words.
 We may return lengthy items to you to condense.

-In what style should news be written?
+In what style should my story be written?

 In preparing a submission, write clearly, addressing who, what, where, why and when in the first two paragraphs.
-Identify yourself, your department or unit, and include the name, daytime phone number and e-mail (if available) of someone we can contact if we have questions about the item.
+Identify yourself, your department or unit, and include the name, daytime phone number and email (if available) of someone we can contact if we have questions about the item.
 Date the item and indicate whether the material is for immediate use or for release at a later date.

 Submissions are rarely used exactly as written.
 Items may be edited for length, clarity, and to conform with journalistic style.
 If your submission is laden with technical jargon that only an expert would understand, it may be returned to you for revision.